NicholasSamaroo/BigData/README.txt

 	db.createCollection("nodes")
 	db.createCollection("edges")

-- In order to import the data, run these two import statements separately in your system terminal (Command Prompt- Windows, Terminal- Mac) where nodes.tsv and edges.tsv are located mongoimport -d hetionet -c nodes --type tsv --file FILE_PATH_OF_nodes.tsv --headerline mongoimport -d hetionet -c edges --type tsv --file FILE_PATH_OF_edges.tsv --headerline
+- In order to import the data, run these two import statements separately in your system terminal (Command Prompt- Windows, Terminal- Mac) where nodes.tsv and edges.tsv are located.
+NOTE: edges_test.tsv and nodes_test.tsv were used as new test data files to make sure the program ran on new data; change the file path to the respective test files if you wish to run the query on those. mongoimport -d hetionet -c nodes --type tsv --file FILE_PATH_OF_nodes.tsv --headerline mongoimport -d hetionet -c edges --type tsv --file FILE_PATH_OF_edges.tsv --headerline

 - After the data has been loaded in, follow these instructions to run the program:
 	In your system terminal, cd into into the folder with our files, then run: python HetioNet.py "DISEASE_NAME"
-		IMPORTANT - DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file
+		IMPORTANT - DISEASE_NAME must be enclosed in " " and must also be a valid disease name found in the nodes.tsv file or nodes_test.tsv